 If particular care and attention is not paid to the ladies, we are determined to foment a rebellion, and will not hold ourselves bound by any laws in which we have no voice or representation.

 We all know Susan B. Anthony and Elizabeth Cady Stanton, but do you know who Emily Pitts Stevens, Julia Stevens Fish Schlesinger or Charlotte Anita Whitney were?
 They were California suffragists, activists, printers and publishers.
 One of them founded the Women’s Cooperative Printing Union and The Pioneer and another published The Carrier Dove printed by the WCPU.

 Learn more about the California women who fought with words to get the vote.
 Peruse newspapers, broadsheets, pamphlets and cartoons used to sway the [male] voting public to pass woman’s suffrage in 1911.
 See what the “Anti’s” published to discourage passage of woman’s suffrage, and learn more about women’s bookbinding and printing unions here in San Francisco.
-We’re teaming up with the League of Women Voters to host voter registration and plan to be a San Francisco polling place for the November 3rd election.
+We’re teaming up with the League of Women Voters to host voter registration drives at the museum.

 Opening reception Saturday, August 15th at 4pm.
 Beverages and refreshments to be served.
 Free and open to the public.